 Message from the Program Director

 Wright State Pediatrics has some unique strengths.
 It is a moderate size program — big enough to interact with a wide variety of faculty and peers, yet small enough to easily develop a great support system of mentors and friends.
-With a faculty of more than 40 general pediatricians and greater than 50 pediatric subspecialists, we are able to focus attention on the 48 pediatric residents we train.
+With a faculty of more than 50 academic general pediatricians and greater than 135 pediatric subspecialists, we are able to focus attention on the 48 pediatric residents we train.
 Our program has no fellowships, which further allows our teachers to concentrate their efforts on our resident learners.

 Dayton Children's Hospital is a great place to work.
 It provides, along with Wright-Patterson Air Force Base Medical Center, a broad and rich experience in pediatrics.
 We put quite a lot of effort into the details of our program: the competency-based curricula, the evaluation of residents in new and innovative ways, the emphasis on self-reflective learning and the outcomes measures we use to modify our program, to name a few.
 With a learner-centered approach that fosters the development of each individual resident, we aim to nurture the practice of life-long learning in our residents.
-We have a great program!
+Overall, we have a great program!

 Most importantly, we are proud of the people here.
 The atmosphere at Wright State is comfortable, warm, inviting and facilitative.
 We will help you to develop into a proficient resident.
 We will support you through hard times and share your joy in your successes.
 We believe in balance between your professional challenges and your personal life.
 We have a commitment to Diversity, Equity and Inclusion.
 An overarching guiding principle in our residency is the well-being of our residents.

 Ann Burke, M.D., Director